pmizio/typescript-tools.nvim/README.md

 ### ✨ Features

-- ⚡ Blazing fast, thanks to the utilization of the native Tsserver communication protocol, similar to Visual Studio Code
+- ⚡ Blazingly fast, thanks to the utilization of the native Tsserver communication protocol, similar to Visual Studio Code
 - 🪭 Supports a wide range of TypeScript versions 4.0 and above
 - 🌍 Supports the nvim LSP plugin ecosystem
 - 🔀 Supports multiple instances of Tsserver